-The Company's existing shares are currently traded on the Saudi Stock Exchange ("Saudi Tadawul" or "the Market") and the Company has submitted a request to the Capital Market Authority of the Kingdom of Saudi Arabia ("The Authority") to register and offer the new shares subject to this prospectus and has also submitted a request to Saudi Stock Exchange Group "Tadawul" to accept the listing of such shares.
-The Company has submitted all required documents, and has filled all requirements requested by the relevant authorities.
+The Company's existing shares are currently traded on the Saudi Stock Exchange ("Saudi Tadawul" or "the Market") and the Ine Company's existing shares are currently traded on the Saudi Stock Exchange ("Saudi Tadavul" or "the Market") and the Company has submitted a request to the Capital Market Authority of the Kingdom of Saudi Arabia Authoritys of to register and offer the new shares subject to this prospectus and has also submitted a request to Saudi Stock Exchange Group "Tadavul" to accept the listing of such shares.
+The Company has submitted all required documents, and has filled all requirements re-quested by the relevant authorities.
 It has also obtained all approvals related to the offering and listing processes including the present Prospectus.
-Trading in New Shares on Tadawul is expected to start upon the final allocation of the New Shares and the refunding of the surplus (for more information, kindly refer to page (S) "Key Dates and Subscription Procedures").
+Trading in New Shares on Tadavul is expected to start upon the final allocation of the New Shares and the refunding of the surplus (for more information, kindly refer to page (5) "Key Dates and Subscription Procedures").
 Trading in the New Shares will be permitted, upon their registration and listing, to Saudi citizens, non-Saudi nationals holding valid residence permits, GCC nationals (the Cooperation Council), as well as Saudi and GCC companies, banks, institutions, investment funds, and to Foreign Investors that are qualified as per the rules regulating foreign investment in securities.
-Furthermore, other categories of foreign investors will be entitled to acquire the economic benefits associated with the new shares by entering into swap agreements with persons authorized by the CMA (the "Authorized Persons"), knowing that in such case, the Authorized Person is the legal owner who registers the Shares
+Furthermore, other categories of foreign investors will be entitled to acquire the economic benefits associated with the new shares by entering this swap agreements with persons authorized by the CMA (the "Authorized Persons"), knowing that in such case, the Authorized Persons is the legal owner who registers the Shares.

-The present Prospectus has to be read in its entirety and the "Important Notice" section on page (A) and Section (2) "Risk Factors" as provided herein has to be considered carefully before making any investment decision regarding the Rights or New Shares
+The present Prospectus has to be read in its entirety and the "Important Notice" section on page (A) and Section (2) "Risk Factors" as provided herein has to be considered carefully before making any investment decision regarding the Rights or New Shares.

-Financial Advisor, Lead Manager and Underwriter
+Financial Advisor, Lead Manager and Underwriter الجزيرة كابيتال الجزيرة كابيتال الجزيرة للمواق المالية ALJAZIRA CAPITAL